Recipes

 GROUND CHERRIES/HUSK CHERRIES (July – early October)

-JALAPENO HOT PEPPERS – The seeds are edible, but hot.
+JALAPENO HOT PEPPERS (late July – October) – The seeds are edible, but hot.
 Remember not to touch your eyes when cutting the peppers.

 KALE (June – October)